Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 For the option to buy a sandwich, you need the resources of money and a sandwich to buy.

-All of the possible actions that an AGI can take must connect to actual resources in the real world — starting with how AGIs run on computer hardware.
+All of the possible actions that an AGI could take must connect to actual resources in the real world — starting with how AGIs run on computer hardware.

 However, there is one more big thing to know about resources: